yochaigal/cairn/hacks/modular-rules-procedures.md

 From [Modular Rules & Procedures for Cairn](https://adamhensley.itch.io/modular-rules-and-procedures-for-cairn), used with permission.
 This content is licensed under [CC-BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/)

-# Modular Rules & Procedures
+# Modular Rules & Procedures for Cairn

 ---